pH200/cycle-react/docs/working-with-react.md

 # Working with React

 You can ignore following guidelines if you're not going to work with other React components.
-And it's perfectly fine if you want to do that, cycle-react provides you everything essential for rolling your own components.
+And it's perfectly fine if you want to do that, Cycle-React provides you everything essential for rolling your own components.
 However, if you have to work with other React components or libraries, these guidelines could be helpful.